Green Mountain Byway

 The Green Mountain Byway runs through the towns of Waterbury and Stowe, between the spine of the northern Green Mountains to the west and the peaks of the Worcester Range to the east.
 Traveling along the byway provides stunning views of open meadows, farmlands and forests, all with a spectacular mountain backdrop.
 Historic homes, farmsteads, villages and mill sites are accessible all along the route as well as the area’s most prominent natural feature, Mount Mansfield, Vermont’s highest peak.

 The Green Mountain Byway provides four-season access to Vermont’s premier outdoor recreation region with a wide variety of recreational opportunities for all interests and ability levels.
 These include world-class downhill skiing, snowboarding and cross-country skiing, hiking, paddling, mountain biking and road biking to name a few.
-The corridor contains an abundance of public land including three state parks: Little River, Smugglers Notch, and Waterbury Center, two state forests: Mount Mansfield and Putnam, Moss Glen Falls, Waterbury Reservoir and Stowe’s town-owned Sterling Forest and Mayo Farm.
+The corridor contains an abundance of public land including three state parks: Little River, Smugglers Notch, and Waterbury Center, two state forests: Mount Mansfield and CC Putnam, and popular nature areas Moss Glen Falls, Bingham Falls, and Stowe’s town-owned Sterling Forest, Cady Hill Forest, Mayo Farm, and Stowe Recreation Path.
+Stop by the Green Mountain Club, Stowe's Visitor's Center, and Waterbury Information Booth for more recreation ideas.
+To view trail guides included in the Green Mountain Byway brochure, click here.

 Arts and Culture